El Shaddai: Ascension of the Metatron: Development

 Development was handled by Ignition Tokyo, a studio founded in late 2007 as part of UTV Ignition's in-house development plan; El Shaddai was the only project completed by the studio before it was closed down in March 2011 due to restructuring within UTV Ignition following poor financial performances.
 Initially Takeyasu was only handling character and world design, but his in-depth position caused him to be appointed director.
 Masato Kimura and UTV Ignition's Kashow Oda were co-producers.
 Several staff members were veterans of the then-defunct Clover Studio, with further additions from Square Enix and Sony Computer Entertainment.
 The lead designer was Yusuke Nakagawa.
 Katsuya Nakamura acted as lead programmer.
 A large number of the team members were first-time developers, prompting an early focus on studio structure to ensure easy development.

 Full production began in 2007 and lasted three years; initially only having four staff members including Takeyasu and Kimura, the team expanded to 100 people internally, and a total of between 120 and 130 including freelance developers.
 The game was completed and going through final quality assurance and submission by December 2010.
 Full production wrapped in March 2011.
 Takeyasu later stated the budget was around ¥2 billion.
 The game was made for both PlayStation 3 (PS3) and Xbox 360 (360), with Takeyasu not wanting the game to release until the consoles were well established in the market.
 Development was smooth until Ignition's later financial troubles forced the team to finish the game ahead of schedule, releasing it without having additional time for balancing and bug fixes.
+The choice to release it was Takeyasu's, was the game would otherwise have been cancelled.